 Waters, Parker, and their colleagues believe it’s worth it for a female to keep her ovaries when it comes to longevity.
 According to the new findings, women who retain their ovaries for at least 50 years often live longer than women who don’t.
 The comparable age for keeping the ovaries intact for dogs, at least for large breeds like Rottweilers, is about 6 or 7 years.

 Waters is quick to point out that all women and dog owners should weigh the pros and cons of keeping ovaries and initiate an informed discussion on the upside and downside with their doctor and their pet’s veterinarian.

 The Benefits of Spaying

 Linda Lasky, a registered veterinary technician at Montclair Veterinary Hospital in Oakland, Calif., said she is not aware of any veterinary hospital that performs a partial hysterectomy on dogs.
 Owners must therefore choose between three options:

 1. Do not have the dog spayed.

-2. Spay the dog after she is at least 6 years old.
+2. Spay the dog after she is at least six years old.

 3. Spay the dog before she reaches puberty, which is the commonly accepted practice.

-Lasky strongly recommends the third option, which she said helps prevent two potentially fatal health problems: mammary tumors and pyometra, a canine uterine infection.
-Spaying also prevents certain behavioral problems related to dogs going into heat.
+Lasky strongly recommends the third option, which helps prevent two potentially fatal health problems: mammary tumors and pyometra, a canine uterine infection.
+Spaying also prevents some behavioral issues related to dogs going into heat.
 The most obvious benefit of spaying is that it curbs canine overpopulation.

 Other Ways of Extending Your Dog’s Life